-Thus, every time Jesus speaks of gehenna in the gospels, which again is only 11 times in total, he is speaking of a future judgment to come upon humanity.
+What Fudge is saying is that, every time Jesus speaks of gehenna in the gospels, which again is only 11 times in total, he is speaking of a future judgment to come upon humanity.
 This would mean that gehenna and the “lake of fire” spoken of in Revelation are synonymous.

 There is a lot of solid reasoning for this view, again with the judgment of God being identified as death and destruction (or annihilation).
 And this is finalized through the “second death” (Rev 21:8), expressed in both the Jewish imagery of gehenna and the fiery lake vision we read of in Revelation.

 My hang-up on this view is that the judgment of God within Scripture is predominantly a concrete reality on earth.
 It’s set within actual history, never an abstract future mystery.
 When the world in Noah’s day was judged, an actual flood takes place.
 When Sodom and Gomorrah were judged, they actually met that judgment then and there.
 When Israel and Judah were judged by God for turning from the torah of God and worshipping false gods, they were judged through the real-life military activity of Assyria and Babylon.